 The following table shows the Personal/Group Volume requirements that must be met to receive a royalty Override and/or Bonus Level Royalty Override payment(s):

 There is no Sales Volume requirement to maintain the status of IMA.
-To remain an IMA, one must apply for renewal and pay the applicable renewal application fee by January 1 of each year.
+To remain an IMA, one must apply for renewal and pay the applicable renewal application fee within 1 year from sign up date annually.
 Omnitrition reserves the right to decline any renewal application.
 Moreover, all IMAs are expected to abide by the Omnitrition Code of Professional Ethics and the Rules and Regulations if they are to remain an IMA in good standing.
-In the event an IMAs application for renewal is declined, the applicable renewal application fee will be refunded.
+In the event an IMAs application for renewal is declined, the renewal application fee will be refunded.

 Once a Fully Qualified Supervisor begins to grow their Omnitrition business and recognizes the potential value of their organization, he or she may wish to make a greater commitment toward that growth.
 For those wishing to do so, Omnitrition, in exchange, will make available to that Fully Qualified Supervisor Royalty Override income on the fourth, fifth and sixth generations of Fully Qualified Down-line Supervisors, based on certain restrictions and qualifications.

 Bonus Level Commitment Required : Fully Qualified Supervisors must agree in writing (by signing a Non-Compete Agreement) not to compete with Omnitrition and their Omnitrition Distributorship by being a member of, or owning an interest in, another Direct Sales/Multi-Level Marketing Company.
 The Fully Qualified Supervisor cannot transfer his or her interest in another Direct Sales/Multi-Level Marketing Company in an attempt to circumvent the Bonus Level Commitment described in this paragraph.
 Additionally, to comply with Rule F-4, five of the Supervisor’s Retail Customers must be New Customers.